Emergence of quantum spin liquid and spin-flop phase in Kitaev antiferromagnets in a [111] magnetic field: Model and Phase Diagram

-Although the Hamiltonian Eq.~\eqref{EQ:Ham} has been extensively studied by different many-body computational techniques, the full quantum phase diagram is still not yet settled, especially in the dominanting Kitaev region \cite{Rousochatzakis2024RPP}.
+Although Hamiltonian Eq.~\eqref{EQ:Ham} has been extensively studied by different many-body computational techniques, the full quantum phase diagram has not yet been settled, especially in the dominant Kitaev region \cite{Rousochatzakis2024RPP}.
 Among these methods, ED is an ideal many-body computational method that provides high accuracy and reliability.
 It allows a comprehensive study of all relevant physical properties, including thermodynamic and dynamic characteristics.
-During the calculation, we adopted a $C_{6}$-symmetric 24-site cluster with full periodic boundary conditions, which presevers the $C_6 \times C_3^S$ symmetry of the model and accommodates many conventional magnetic orders with small unit cells \cite{Holdhusen2024PRB}.
+During the calculation, we chiefly adopted a $C_{6}$-symmetric 24-site cluster with full periodic boundary conditions (PBCs), see Fig.~\ref{FIG-Lattice}(a) in Appendix~\ref{SEC:AppA}.
+Due to the bond-dependent anisotropy of the Kitaev interactions, a pure lattice $C_6$ rotation is not a symmetry operation of the Kitaev honeycomb model.
+Even in the isotropic Kitaev limit, the Hamiltonian remains invariant only under a combined operation denoted $C_6 \times C_3^S$, where a $\pi/3$ spatial rotation ($C_6$) is accompanied by a $2\pi/3$ spin rotation about the [111] axis ($C_3^S$).
+Therefore, the 24-site cluster we employ is compatible with this combined symmetry structure and thus provides an appropriate finite-size geometry for studying competing phases \cite{Holdhusen2024PRB}.

 Instead of using energy derivatives and quantum information probes, we will adopt two KQSL-related physical quantities [the flux density and the topological entanglement entropy (TEE)] to characterize QPTs.
 On the one hand, the hexagonal plaquette operator, which is schematically illustrated in Fig.~\ref{FIG:PhaseDiag}(a), is defined as